 Traditional Christmas Dinner is replaced by either a traditional roast dinner that is cooked under the ground or fresh seafood or ham cooked outdoors on the BBQ.
 Relax under the shade of the Pohutukawa; New Zealand’s Christmas tree which boasts bright red blooms throughout December.
 Catch Santa Claus in his Speedo and sunglasses as he surfs the waves, canoes the waters delivering presents or sailing his boat.
 Maximum daylight hours at Christmas time allow locals and visitors plenty of time to enjoy the sun, sand, sports and relaxation that make up Christmas time in New Zealand.

 Getting married is a very personal commitment that people share with their family and friends.
 Rather than celebrating with a large number of family members and friends in a local reception hall, many brides and grooms are opting to marry farther away from home.
 Destination weddings usually involve a smaller group of closest family members and friends and are an enjoyable and intimate experience for all involved.
+Which can be better for any wedding on a budget as well as lower prices for those destinations outside of the US.

 There are many exotic, remote, and breathtaking locales where couples can get hitched.
 The top 15 destination wedding spots in the world include: